UCLAdeepvision/CS188-Projects-2024Winter/_posts/2024-03-20-team26-image-translation.md

 ## Introduction

-Our team is investigating style transfer in the context of image-to-image translation.
+Our team is investigating style transfer in the context of image-to-image translation, specifically focusing on translating realistic image to Monet-style painting.

 ## Background